cscw2015/maverick/Interim/Interim.md

 	- to mitigate, our group will attend two consecutive council meetings to note changes between
 	- membership of council remains fixed, so do not have to track membership variation
 	- council is relatively small; many problems associated with observing communication behaviour of large groups will not be paramount
-- Ihkre notes taht local governments are more likely to innovate than governments at state or federal level
+- Ihkre notes that local governments are more likely to innovate than governments at state or federal level
-	- because of "their small size and capacirty to make decisions quickly and decisively."
+	- because of "their small size and capacity to make decisions quickly and decisively."
 [7]
 	- according to Haus, "cities hold the potential to construct, articulate and promote common good of their societies by forming policy agendas" [8].
 	- potential is there to influence common good with our research by focusing on city council
 	- Walker says innovation is a core tasks of public institutions and that "innovation has been promoted around world as a key tool to improve public services" [9].
 	- local governments also get a lot of pressure to "do more with less" [9]
 	- we will incorporate cost estimate of any changes we may propose in final recommendation report to council
-- our methodology will be interview questions posed to city councilors as well as attending meetings
+- our methodology will be interview questions posed to city councillors as well as attending meetings
 	- Poole notes that group observation and asking questions of individual members are two best ways to obtain group dynamics information
 	- specifically recommend in-depth interviews with open-ended questions in order to "obtain symbols that members naturally use to describe their behaviour" [6]
 	- interviews may procure false information because what members say may not match behaviour